msdeepak052/AWS_Imp_Concepts/Auroora_DB.md

-Certainly Deepak!
-Here's a **comprehensive explanation** of **Amazon Aurora**, including its **features, parameters, and real-world use cases**—tailored for someone with a DevOps/Cloud background like you.

----

 ## ✅ What is **Amazon Aurora**?

 **Amazon Aurora** is a **fully managed relational database engine** built by AWS, designed for **high performance, scalability, and availability**.